OpenframeProject/Openframe-ExtensionExample/README.md

     // Add a new format, see below
     // OF.addFormat(...)

-    // The OF provides access to the current Frame model object.
+    // The OF provides access to the current Frame model module.
 From this object you can access and modify
     // the current frame state directly (frame.state, a serializable js object), persist it to the local disk or
     // save it to the server, etc. Look at frame.js in the Openframe repo for details. var frame = OF.getFrame();